tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 $ MIX_ENV=prod mix release --env=staging
 ```

-Mix environment also determines the location where project is compiled and
+Mix environment also uses release environment to determine the location
-built - say, it will be _\_build/prod/_ directory in case `MIX_ENV=prod`.
+where project should be compiled and built - say, it's _\_build/prod/_ in
+case of `MIX_ENV=prod`.

 in all examples I've seen `MIX_ENV=prod` and `--env=prod` are used together
 but it's sufficient to use `MIX_ENV=prod` only because in this case release